 Elizabeth Seaquist, MD

-Elizabeth Seaquist is a Professor of Medicine at the University of Minnesota where she holds the Pennock Family Chair in Diabetes Research.
+Elizabeth Seaquist is President, Medicine & Science of the American Diabetes Association, the nation's largest voluntary health organization leading the fight to Stop Diabetes®.
+She is also a Professor of Medicine at the University of Minnesota where she holds the Pennock Family Chair in Diabetes Research.

-Dr. Seaquist holds a BA from Vassar College in Poughkeepsie, New York, and an MD from the University of Minnesota in Minneapolis.
+Dr. Seaquist holds a bachelor of arts degree from Vassar College in Poughkeepsie, N.Y., and a doctorate in medicine from the University of Minnesota in Minneapolis.
 She is board certified in Internal Medicine and Endocrinology, Diabetes, and Metabolism.